Past Brain Chase Winners

 Briggs Dommert and his family from Atlanta, Georgia were the first to find the Globe of Magellan during the Spring 2016 chase.
 Watch them journey to the Big Easy to claim the treasure, and click here to see how they solved the puzzle.

-Ashton Detwiler and his mom celebrate locating the Sunstone of Cortés.
+Ashton and Jessica Detwiler from Portland, Oregon rest after unearthing the Sunstone of Cortés.
 Wondering how they solved the riddle?
-Take a look or read about it here!
+Take a look or read about it here.
 Watch Ashton and his mom dig up the real treasure in Fuji City, Japan.

 NOTE: Each semester contains an entirely new and unique treasure hunt.
 While the story line, animations and buried treasure may be repeated, all clues embedded in the animations, the riddle and treasure location are entirely new every semester.
 Spring 2016 semester will rerelease the Globe of Magellan and Fall 2016 semester will rerelease the Sunstone of Cortez, but all treasure hunts will be entirely new.